 Getting a business phone number separates your professional calls from personal ones, builds credibility with customers, and gives you access to features like call routing, voicemail, and analytics.
-Whether you're a solo freelancer or growing company, a dedicated business number is a foundational step.
+If you run a solo freelancer or growing company, a dedicated business number is a foundational step.

 Here's how to choose the right type and get set up.